 Start by searching discoverE, the library catalog.
 But be aware that many of our print and microfiche government documents are not yet cataloged.

 Here are additional tools to identify government publications.
 If you need assistance in searching, please don't hesitate to ask for help.

 Woodruff Library has millions of pages of newspapers, government documents, manuscript and archival records, and other primary source collections in microformat.
 Microforms are a storage medium containing materials that are photographed at a greatly reduced size for ease of storage and preservation.

 The most common types of microforms are microfilm, which resembles a pint-size movie reel; and microfiche, which looks like a large plastic index card.
-Woodruff's microform collections are listed in EUCLID and discoverE and are physically located on Level 1 of the Robert W. Woodruff Library.
+Woodruff's microform collections are listed in discoverE and are physically located on Level 1 of the Robert W. Woodruff Library.
 They can be viewed, printed and scanned using special equipment also located on Level 1.

 It takes practice to search for and use microforms effectively - so ask for help!